gwpy/gwpy/docs/table/filter.rst

 Built-in filters
 ================

-The PDpy package defines a small number of filter functions that implement standard filtering operations used in gravitational-wave data analysis:
+The pyDischarge package defines a small number of filter functions that implement standard filtering operations used in gravitational-wave data analysis:

-.. automodsumm:: pdpy.table.filters
+.. automodsumm:: pydischarge.table.filters
    :functions-only: